savil/savil.github.com/_drafts/2018-01-25-stanford-bpase-twooheighteen-day-two.md

 * bidirectional
   * both parties deposit collateral
   * important that previous offchain txs are invalidated.
-* linked payments
+* linked payment channels
   * if peers are not directly connected (see previous talk)
   * considerations:
     *  needs to find path,
-    * and maintain the channel (as the deposits of the channels are consumed or replenished),
+    * and maintain the channel (as the deposits of the channels are consumed or replenished).
+Doing this topup onchain can be expensive.
-    * and tx secuirty
+    * and tx security
     * offchain congestion.
 If only have limited amount of time to claim that an old tx is invalid. if congested, then cannot refute old claim (this is dangerous and adds a loophole).
+This is for "timeout based" payment channels.

-* skewed channel balances
+* skewed channel balances: topic of this talk.
+  * i.e. channel maintenance
   * may find a longer route: time to find route, higher fees, and need to do more onchain topup.

 * REVIVE: protocol to make payment channels more scalable.
   * works on two-party payment channels
   * enables rebalancing collaterals off-chain, by finding routes with sufficient channel funds and moves them to the shorter path's funds.

-* how:
+how:
+* rebalancing the tx set generation algorithm:
-input: channel balances, user preferences (like ?)
+  * input: channel balances, user preferences (like ?)
-output: payments to be executed protocol for atomic enforcement of this tx set
+  * output: payments to be executed
+* protocol for atomic enforcement of this tx set:
+  * input: payments to be executed
+  * output: execution or failure of all payments

-PoC on ethereum using Sprites channels.
-Is on github.
+* PoC on ethereum using Sprites channels, [is on github](https://github.com/liquidity-network/revive)

 Transaction Set Generation Algorithm:
   * linear program (allows us to model an amount from U to V as Delta_U_V)
+  * constraints:
-  * constraints that sum of all deltas is zero
+    * sum of all deltas is zero
     * must satisfy user preferences
     * cannot exceed channel balances
+  * optimization objective:
-  * optimization objective: maximize the total amount of funds rebalanced (Sum of Delta_U_V)
+    * maximize the total amount of funds rebalanced (Sum of Delta_U_V)
   * problems:
 	  * problem with linear programs is that there may be minuscule losses due to numerical precision from rounding.
 	  * running time of linear programs is hard to calculate.
+But in practice seems okay.

 Setup:
-* round-robin leader election: leader notifies rebalance-init
+* round-robin leader election: leader notifies rebalance-init, with a particular strategy respecting user preferences.
-* freeze and genreate: leader receives channel aalances and participatnts freeze channels and leader computes tx set
+* freeze and generate: leader receives channel balances and participants freeze channels and leader computes tx set
-* signature aggregatino: participatns review tx set, approve and leader collects sigs and leader distributes full sig set
+* signature aggregation: participants review tx set, approve and leader collects sigs and leader distributes full sig set
-* dispaute: revalance is channelged on chain.
+* dispute: rebalance is challenged on chain.
+Needs full signature set to be broadcast.

 guarantees for honest parties:
   * balance is conserved
-  * rebalance objectives are fairly satisfied not guarantees about privacy, because leader is collecting all balances of participants and so knows it all
+  * rebalance objectives are fairly satisfied
+  * no guarantees about privacy, because leader is collecting all balances of participants and so knows it all.
+Future work.

 usability-adoption consideration:
-reputation and relationship: probably want to do rebalancing with peers you trust number of aptticipants doesn't scale, because disputes can slow it down parallel channel s*todo savil feasbible optimization objectives (because linear program, andn ot somehting more complex)
+* reputation and relationship: probably want to do rebalancing with peers you trust
+* number of participants doesn't scale, because disputes can slow it down.
+More participants mean that more expensive the disputes get.
+* parallel channels: having multiple channels of one's own, makes it more efficient for oneself.
+Could be some optimizations here.
+* feasible optimization objectives (because linear program, and not somehting more complex)

-must need a cycle in topology to rebalance. a tree will not do
+must need a cycle in topology to rebalance. a tree will not do.

 2-party payment channel hubs:
 * need to maintain channels